drslump/Boo.Hints/README.md

 completion mechanism for it.
 Boo.Hints embeds the Boo compiler to offers a *hints server* to ease the development of IDE and editor addins.

+[sublime-boo](https://github.com/drslump/sublime-boo) is a compatible addin for Sublime Text 2 and 3 that serves to validate the integration of the Boo.Hints server.

 > In order to offer hints for different files in the current project too, make sure to explicitly define an output assembly file in the command line or include as a reference the last successful compilation of the project.
 Even if the assembly does